paxdotdev/pax/lab-journal-zb.md

 1. We have a strong divide between `instance nodes` and `expanded nodes`.
 An instance node is an instantiated version of what is declared in a template.
 An expanded node both accounts for repeat (e.g. it is id-ed by `id_chain`) _and_ includes a unique stamp of `properties`, computed in the context of repeat.
 2. How do we get `ExpandedNode`s from an instance node?
-Currently we have `get_rendering_children` — should this be supplanted by `get_expanded_children`, and if so, how does a RenderNode become knowledgeable about its ExpandedNode children?
+Currently we have `get_instance_children` — should this be supplanted by `get_expanded_children`, and if so, how does a RenderNode become knowledgeable about its ExpandedNode children?

 Unpacking:  during properties computation, we can create ExpandedNodes, because we both have knowledge of ancestral repeats for `id_chain`, and have